The Unhelpers: Never out of Style

 It was obvious in her mind I had surpassed her, even if in truth there was no competition.
 Life swings up and down.
 We all go through cycles.
 Finally, I had the serious relationship.
 My house was bigger than hers.
 I could finally afford a new car.
 We never got together again.
 At first it was hard to believe, I kept thinking she really was just very busy.
 But after a while I stopped trying.
 I still think of that, even if it was ages ago.

 As often happens to me, the answers or the closure seems to come out of nowhere.
 I was reading Jordan Peterson‘s book 12 Rules for Life: An Antidote to Chaos and I got to number 3: Make friends with people who want the best for you.
-I will take this to include partners and family.
-Someone with whom there is a bond of friendship.
+I will take this to include friends, partners and family.
+Someone with whom there is a bond.
 It sounds trite.
 ‘Duh, Jordan, no kidding.’

 ‘It’s a good thing, not a selfish thing, to choose people who are good for you.’